Fourth Children: Genesis and staff

 In the original 1993 draft, the idea of an American division suddenly disappearing and an accident during the construction of Eva-04 were already planned.
 The names of Hikari's sisters and the Marduk Institute were also in the proposal.
-The Marduk Institute was described an organization that acts on the "hypothesis of new mental cranial nerve vibrations", and only orphaned teenage boys could synchronize with the Evangelions; in the final broadcast version, it is a fictitious society behind which Gendo Ikari is hiding.
+The Marduk Institute was described as an organization that acts on the "hypothesis of new mental cranial nerve vibrations", and only orphaned teenage boys could synchronize with the Evangelions; in the final broadcast version, it is a fictitious society behind which Gendo Ikari is hiding.
 The seventeenth episode was supposed to depict Asuka's first date and Misato's past, intended as a light episode before the series reaches its climax.
 Elements of the initial idea later flowed into "Magmadiver", with Asuka and Kaji at a shopping mall in the opening scene, and into the episode "He Was Aware That He Was Still a Child."
 The original script of the eleventh episode, "The Day Tokyo-3 Stood Still", included a mention of the S^{2} engine taken from Shamshel's body; Ritsuko would have said that the S^{2} engine is an unknown energy whose basic theory is "only a hypothesis".
+In another scene, Gendo asks Rei to join him for a meal while she lies completely naked inside a tube.
+In an interview, the series' character designer, Yoshiyuki Sadamoto, said that the image of Gendo returning to his room to find Rei waiting for him naked formed the basis of his initial conception of Rei Ayanami.
+According to assistant director Kazuya Tsurumaki, the staff originally conceived Rei as the clone of Gendo's deceased wife, making her both a wife and a daughter figure to him; Tsurumaki added that the most compelling aspect of their relationship lay precisely in the fact that they never entered into a sexual relationship despite the incestuous atmosphere of the original concept.
+For the image of a girl suspended inside a tube filled with liquid and bubbles the staff also drew inspiration from the Fight!
+Iczer One OVA anime series.

-Shinji Higuchi and Hideaki Anno wrote the screenplay for "Fourth Children", and Akira Oguro produced the storyboards.
+Shinji Higuchi and Hideaki Anno wrote the screenplay for "Fourth Children", while Akira Oguro drew the storyboards.
 Minoru Ohara directed the episode, and Mau Hanabata was its chief animator.
-Production involved studios other than Gainax, including FAI International, Neox and Cockpit Studio.
+Production involved studios other than Gainax, including FAI International, Neox, and Cockpit Studio.
 Singer Aki sang "Jungle Version", a "Fly Me to the Moon" cover, as the episode's ending theme.